sammyhaq/gaitmate/README.md

 to access the files (these files are located in a private respository), email me at sammy.haq1@gmail.com (or just request permission through GitHub).

-I currently have auto-pushing to the repository disabled, because I don't want the master branch to be modified without my knowledge (and proper testing to ensure it works).
-If you have an edit to make, please make a merge request so I can take a look at it before submitting.
+It is my personal requset that you do not push to the repository directly before consulting me first, because I don't want the master branch to be modified without my knowledge (and the proper testing to ensure the code is solid and works with everything else).
+If you have an edit to make, please reach out to me so I can take a look at it beforehand.

 ### Running a Python Script
 To run any of the python scripts, be sure that you are in the same spot the